simon9001/My-potfolio/README.md

 ---

-## 🏆 Acknowledgments
+##  Acknowledgments

-- 💼 **PLP (Presidential Digital Talent Program)** – For the amazing opportunity
+- 💼 **PLP** – For the amazing opportunity
-- 🎬 Netflix – For the design inspiration
+-  Netflix – For the design inspiration
-- 🙏 Everyone who believed in this vision and gave feedback during the hackathon
+-  Everyone who believed in this vision and gave feedback during the hackathon

----

-## 📜 License

-This project is open-sourced under the [MIT License](LICENSE)

 ---

 **Built with passion and purpose by SK – because your story deserves more than just a PDF.**